he249619/fastrobots-2026/Pages/Lab1.md

 ## Acknowledgements

-For aide in some of the formatting of this Webpage, particularly with the images and videos, I consulted Chat GPT for advice on how to use Markdown correctly.
+For aide in some of the formatting of this webpage, particularly with the images and videos, I consulted Chat GPT for advice on how to use Markdown correctly.